NijelB/Barkuspad/README.md

 ### Native Bluetooth HID support
 This could be really cool for travel pads.
 Imagine embedding this controller within a travel pad and powering it via a UL, CE, Etc... certified USB power bank, we could have cheap and easily made TSA-friendly Bluetooth travel pads.
 ### Extremely flexible GPIO Pin mapping
+### Low cost
-### Low cost, a WaveShare dev board can be had for 8$ USD, furthermore the chip itself costs only 3$ USD.
+A WaveShare dev board can be had for 8$ USD, furthermore, the chip itself costs only 3$ USD.
 <br>
 The ESP32S3 is super promising, I hope to provide a good demonstration of its power to the dance pad community.
 <br><br>